alpaka-group/alpaka/docs/source/basic/library.rst

 Library Interface
 =================

-As described in the chapter about the Abstraction, the general design of the library is very similar to *CUDA* and *OpenCL* but extends both by some points, while not requiring any language extensions.
+As described in the chapter about the :doc:`Abstraction </basic/abstraction>`, the general design of the library is very similar to *CUDA* and *OpenCL* but extends both by some points, while not requiring any language extensions.
 General interface design as well as interface implementation decisions differentiating *alpaka* from those libraries are described in the Rationale section.
 It uses C++ because it is one of the most performant languages available on nearly all systems.
 Furthermore, C++14 allows to describe the concepts in a very abstract way that is not possible with many other languages.